BlackSheep4/SpiderWeb-PRO/README.md

 - asd

 ## Key Features:

+Unlike traditional reconnaissance tools, **this framework NOT only focuses on passive and active web-based reconnaissance but also allows advanced integrations for vulnerability scanning and post-reconnaissance analysis.** Whether you’re conducting OSINT, mapping attack surfaces, or preparing for vulnerability exploitation, this tool **provides a cohesive environment to streamline your workflow.**

 •  **Modularity at Its Core:** The framework operates on a plugin-based architecture, making it simple to extend functionality by integrating or customizing modules in various programming languages, such as Python, Go, Ruby, or Bash.